The Blog Social

 • What quick win would make their life easier today?

-• What format do they prefer? (visual learners love templates and checklists; readers love guides and swipe files)
+• What format do they prefer?
+(Visual learners love templates and checklists; readers love guides and swipe files)

 • What naturally leads into my paid offer?